Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 3. How do I recover the object that I just deleted?

-If the short answers to the collected questions are sufficient for your users, then write them down, and call the documents FAQ or Q & A or something like that.
+If the short answers to the collected questions are sufficient for your readers, then write them down, and call the documents FAQ or Q & A or something like that.

 Sometimes the gathered questions would indicate that there is something that